FlowFuse/website/src/blog/2024/08/opc-ua-to-mqtt-with-node-red.md

 _Configuring opc-ua client node to select the read operation_

 4. If your OPC UA server uses security features, specify the path to your certificate files in the relevant fields.
 If no security is configured, this step can be skipped.
 5. Drag the Debug node onto the canvas.
-This will help you verify the data retrieved from the OPC UA server.
+The output will help you verify the data retrieved from the OPC UA server.
 6. Connect the output of the Inject node to the input of the Change node and the output of the change node to the input of the OPC UA Client node.
 Then, connect the output of the OPC UA Client node to the input of the Debug node.
 This setup ensures that when the Inject node triggers, it sends data to the OPC UA Client node, and the results are displayed in the Debug node.
 7. Deploy the flow by clicking the "Deploy" button in the top right corner.
 To test the setup, press the Inject button.

 You can follow the same steps to retrieve other property values from the OPC UA server.
-In this example, we are retrieving four simulated data properties: the name of the cycle time, temperature, and spindle speed of CNC machine.
+In this example, we are retrieving four simulated data properties: the name of the cycle time, temperature, and spindle speed of the simulated CNC machine.
 Your setup might differ depending on the properties and data available on your OPC UA server.

 ### Transforming and Aggregating Data

 Once you have successfully retrieved data from your OPC UA server, the next step is to transform and aggregate this data to make it suitable for publishing to an MQTT broker.
-In this demonstration, we will aggregate the retrieved individual property values into a single object.
+This demonstration, we will aggregate the retrieved individual property values into a single object.
 Depending on your specific needs, you might choose to split the object properties and send them separately or perform various calculations and transformations on the data.

 1. Drag the Change node onto the canvas.
 2. Double-click on the node and set `msg.topic` to the name of the property you want to set for the retrieved data.
 In this context, set `msg.topic` to `'cycle-time'`, which will be the key in the object that we will create.